 If your attached retainer is broken, please wear your clear Essix retainer as close to 24 hours per day as possible, just like you did when your braces were first removed.
 Give us a call!

 Some patients experience achy or sore teeth during orthodontic treatment.
 It takes time for lips, cheeks, and teeth to get use to your new braces.
-This soreness is usually manageable with wax, warm salt-water rinses and over the counter anti-inflammatories if you are able to take them as directed on the bottle.
+This soreness is usually manageable with wax, warm salt-water rinses and anti-inflammatories like Motrin or Tylenol if you are able to take them as directed on the bottle.
 Softer foods like soup or mashed potatoes will often be a good idea until the soreness goes away too.
 Hang in there.
 It will get better!